 Lulworth Cove in Dorset is a quaint village with many picturesque and traditional cottages.
 A large car park serves the bustling lane which leads down to the oyster-shaped cove and is lined with shops and restaurants.
 The cove itself is largely shingle with a few patches of golden sand.
 The swimming in the crystal-clear water is very protected, so a great spot for young children.
 Over the ridge is Stair Hole, a small rocky cove with arches out to the sea, showing how Lulworth Cove would have looked when it started to form many thousands of years ago.

 As well as the beautiful beach, there is a great range of activities and attractions in and around Lulworth to keep you busy during a stay in one of our Lulworth holiday cottages.
-We have chosen 11 of our favourite things to do in and around Lulworth Cove for some inspiration.
+If you're wondering what to do during your time in Lulworth, we have chosen 11 of our favourite things to do and see in and around Lulworth Cove for some inspiration.

 When the tide is out you are able to stroll along the beach past Scratchy Bottom and onto Bat’s Head with its small rock arch at the far end of the beach.
 You can also walk down a steep path at Scratchy Bottom to the sea.
 Remember to always check the tide times to avoid being cut off!

 Neighbouring Durdle Door is Man O’War Beach which is protected by a rock reef and great for snorkelling if you have time.
 And sandwiched between Lulworth Cove and Durdle Door are two lesser-known beaches: St Oswald's Bay is a shingle beach accessed down a steep path from the top of Lulworth Cove car park, a walk that is not for the faint-hearted.